kunaldhongade/Aptos-Lost-Found-Registry/README.md

 ### 1. Connect Wallet

 Upon opening the application, you'll be prompted to connect your Aptos wallet (e.g., Petra Wallet).
-This allows you to interact with the blockchain and perform operations such as purchasing policies and requesting claims.
+This allows you to interact with the blockchain and perform operations like registering lost items and verifying found submissions.

-### 2. View Available Policies
+### 2. Register a Lost Item

-Users can browse the **Policies** section to view the available insurance policies.
-Each policy will display details such as:

-- Policy description
-- Premium amount
-- Maximum claimable amount
-- Type (e.g., health, auto)
-- Yearly or one-time payment options

-### 3. Purchase Policy

-To purchase an insurance policy:
+To register a lost item:

+- Navigate to the **Register Lost Item** page.
+- Fill in the item's title, description, and reward amount.
-- Select the policy you want to purchase.
+- Submit the form to register your lost item on the blockchain.

-- The platform will prompt you to pay the premium amount in **APT** via your connected Aptos wallet.
+### 3. Submit Found Item

+Finders can submit found items by:

+- Navigating to the **Submit Found Item** page.
+- Selecting the lost item from the list and providing a description of the found item.
-- Once purchased, the policy will be added to your list of active policies.
+- Submitting the form to notify the owner of the found item.

-### 4. Request Claim

-To request an insurance claim:

-- Navigate to **My Policies** and select the policy you want to claim.
-- Click on **Request Claim**.
-The request will be submitted to the policy creator for verification.

-### 5. Claim Verification and Payout
+### 4. Verify Finder and Transfer Reward

-For policy creators, after receiving a claim request:
+As the owner of a lost item:

-- Go to **Manage Policies** and select the relevant policy.
+- Go to the **My Items** section and select the item with a found submission.
-- Review the claim request and click **Verify** if the claim is legitimate.
+- Review the finder's submission and verify if it's accurate.
-- Once verified, the claim will be automatically paid out to the customer.
+- Upon verification, the platform will automatically transfer the reward to the finder using Aptos tokens (APT).

+### 5. View Lost and Found Items

+- Browse all registered lost items via the **View Lost Items** section.
+- View all submissions for a specific lost item in the **Found Submissions** section.

 ## Scripts